quiknode-labs/qn-guide-examples/sample-dapps/evm-token-factory/README.md

 ## Overview

 This simple demo lets you create an ERC-20 token on any EVM-compatible blockchain.
-The demo will allow you to set an ERC-20 token's `name`, `symbol`, and `initial supply`.
+The demo will allow you to set an ERC-20 token's `name`, `symbol`, and `initialSupply`.
 Current supported networks include Sepolia and Holesky (feel free to add more!)

 ![Preview](public/preview.png)